 The blister pops.
 Tears roll down my face, and I can no longer speak.

 Mike is kind, and he tells me to take my time.
 He says that he knows how hard it is to talk to him about this stuff and that he will sit on the other end of the line and wait until I am ready.
 He gives me permission to release my tears.
 I tell him that she has told me that she wishes she were not alive and that nobody wants her around.

 The tears roll down my cheeks, one after the other, as I gasp for air.
 I have never told anyone this before.
 Maybe if I never speak those words, those terrible words my daughter told me, then they won’t have to exist.

 I am told that there are beds available that night.
 Mike needs to call me back because he must fill out a release form that very minute, but I will hear from him in an hour.

 We hang up.
 An hour later he calls, and I do not answer.
-I know my daughter needs help, but I can’t drop her off at a psychiatric unit.
-I will dedicate my days to finding her the help she needs.
+I know my daughter needs help, and I will dedicate my days to finding her the help she needs.
 I will make calls until I find a mental health professional who will take my daughter and my insurance.
 I will cry myself to sleep at night.
 I will hope it gets better one day.